Fahad133674/JALT/README.md

 ```

 ### 2. Install dependencies
+Setup PHP then install composer
 ```bash
 composer install

 ```

 ### 3. Environment Configuration
+import the given jalt.sql in you database then do the next
 Copy the example environment file and generate an application key:

 ```bash